Nearly 40 years ago, President Carter proclaimed the dawn of the solar age. But that proclamation may have been a little premature.

 Homeowners are embracing leasing because it eliminates the big upfront cost of going solar.
 The leasing model is also eliminating the question of payback.
 Leases are structured in such a way as to save customers money from the very first day.

 The growing popularity of rooftop solar electric systems today is also challenging the role that electric utilities have historically played.
 This has led to debate about whether solar customers should pay additional fees to sell excess solar generation into the grid and to have access to grid power when the sun isn’t shining.
 This debate over new fees is changing the economics yet again while encouraging innovation from the solar industry to offset their impact.

 While the economics of solar energy is ever-changing and improving, most of the energy used in Arizona to heat and power our homes, businesses and industries continues to come from in-state generators fueled by nuclear, coal and natural gas, and imports from a variety of generation sources throughout the west.
 But the contribution of passive solar energy designed homes, solar water heating systems and solar electricity generation is increasing, and even large scale solar is beginning to generate a substantial amount of power for utility customers.

 Arizona Solar Economic Facts

-- The Arizona solar design, construction, and equipment industry is a job creator that could contribute significantly to employment within the State.
+- The Arizona solar design, construction, and equipment industry is a job creator that contributes significantly to employment within the State.
 The equipment industry, and portions of the solar construction industry, are labor intensive in nature since there is use of materials and equipment manufactured in the State, and installation and maintenance is done by local technicians.
-Additional jobs necessitating specialized expertise of solar engineers, planners, architects and designers are a benefit in the expansion of technology development and implementation.
+A 2013 report by the Solar Energy Industries Association estimates that 9,800 Arizonans are employed in the renewable energy industry in Arizona.